BRISC Claims Bordereaux AnALYST

 Unlimited Users

-Your entire claims operations team has access to Brisc's agent.
+Your entire claims operations team has access to Brisc's analyst.
 No per-seat charges.

 Scale With Your Books